L&D Travel Nurse Jobs in Michigan

 What kinds of cases will I see on a Michigan L&D unit?

 Michigan L&D units run the full obstetric range: vaginal deliveries, scheduled and emergency cesareans, Pitocin inductions, epidural support, OB triage, and immediate newborn care with NRP at delivery.
-The larger academic and regional women’s programs in Detroit, Grand Rapids, and Ann Arbor add high-risk antepartum work — preeclampsia with magnesium drips, preterm labor, and complicated deliveries — often with Level III or IV NICU support attached.
+The larger academic and regional women’s programs in Detroit, Grand Rapids, and Ann Arbor add high-risk antepartum work like preeclampsia with magnesium drips, preterm labor, and complicated deliveries, often with Level III or IV NICU support attached.
 Steadier community units around Lansing tend to concentrate on lower-acuity deliveries and routine inductions.
 Your recruiter can match the acuity to what you want to do.

 How does housing work on a Michigan L&D travel assignment?